 Keeping your business plan handy even after your launch will set you up for accountability and success.

 Lastly, before we get started I am going to warn you.
-Starting your own clothing line is a lot of fun.
-But, it's also a lot of work.
-Writing this business plan is the work portion of the job.
+Making a clothing line is a lot of fun.
+But, it's also a lot of work, and (unfortunately) writing this business plan is the work portion of the job.

 How To Write A Clothing Line Business Plan